SergioGasquez/esp-rs-container/README.md

 11.2, with all the necessary tools to develop applications for [ESP boards using Rust](https://github.com/esp-rs).

-In order to use it with Visual Studio Code integration, please refer to [esp-rs-devcontainer](https://github.com/SergioGasquez/esp-rs-devcontainer).
+In order to use it with Visual Studio Code Devcontainer or with Gitpod, please refer to [esp-rs-devcontainer](https://github.com/SergioGasquez/esp-rs-devcontainer).

 Using Git Hub actions, several tags for `linux/amd64` and for `linux/arm64`